ShulzhenkoPetr/PSC-Pattern-Classification/README.md

-This is a front page and main branch of our Scientific Collective Project on the topic - Pattern Classification for market prediction.
+This is the front page and main branch of our Scientific Collective Project on the topic - Pattern Classification for market prediction.
 For now there are 3 branches:
 main
 X20_version - with the code and work of X20